RashiSaki/IMDB-Dataset-Analysis/README.md

 # Analyzing IMDB Datasets
 This project under coursework Big Data Technologies, conducted a comprehensive analysis of IMDb datasets.
-UAlizing four TSV-formaFed datasets from Kaggle, the study parsed movie, tv series and shows related informaAon such as raAngs, genres, release dates, and actors details.
+Utilizing four TSV-formated datasets from Kaggle, the study parsed movie, tv series and shows related information such as ratings, genres, release dates, and actors details.

-The study uAlized the AWS ElasAc Map Reduce (EMR) ecosystem, employing a Spark Cluster on AWS EMR linked to a Jupyter Notebook for execuAng Python queries.
+The study utilized the AWS Elastic Map Reduce (EMR) ecosystem, employing a Spark Cluster on AWS EMR linked to a Jupyter Notebook for executing Python queries.
 Running Spark through AWS EMR service enabled us to provision a Spark cluster of machines and run jobs on Big Data.
 Data from IMDb was accessed via a public S3 bucket.
-PySpark facilitated the analysis of extensive datasets that exceed in-memory processing capaciAes.
-The use of Pandas and Matplotlib libraries enabled data manipulaAon and visualizaAon, respecAvely, with the primary data structure being a PySpark DataFrame.
+PySpark facilitated the analysis of extensive datasets that exceed in-memory processing capacities.
+The use of Pandas and Matplotlib libraries enabled data manipulation and visualization, respectively, with the primary data structure being a PySpark DataFrame.

 The steps to complete the project are:
 • Creating an IAM user for EMR use